XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

 1. Set the **Flags** field.
 For testing purposes, we recommend setting the value to _8_.
 This sets the _tsTransferable_ flag, meaning that the NFToken object can be transferred to another account.
 Otherwise, the NFToken object can only be transferred back to the issuing account.
 See [NFTokenMint](nftokenmint.html) for information about all of the available flags for minting NFTokens.
 2. Enter the **Token URL**.
 This is a URI that points to the data or metadata associated with the NFToken object.
 You can use the sample URI provided if you do not have one of your own.
 3. Enter a **Token Count** of up to 200 NFTokens to create in one batch.
-4. Enter the **Transfer Fee**, a percentage of the proceeds from future sales of the NFToken that will be returned to the original creator.
-This is a value of 0-50000 inclusive, allowing transfer rates between 0.000% and 50.000% in increments of 0.001%.
+4. Enter the **Transfer Fee**, a percentage of the proceeds that the original creator receives from future sales of the NFToken.
+This is a value of 0-50000 inclusive, allowing transfer fees between 0.000% and 50.000% in increments of 0.001%.
 If you do not set the **Flags** field to allow the NFToken to be transferrable, set this field to 0.
 5. Click **Batch Mint**.

 ## Get Batch NFTokens

 Click **Get Batch NFTokens** to get the current list of NFTokens for your account.

-The difference between this function and the getTokens() function used earlier is that it allows for larger lists of tokens, and sends multiple requests if the tokens exceed the number of objects allowed in a single request.
+The difference between this function and the `getTokens()` function used earlier is that it allows for larger lists of tokens, and sends multiple requests if the tokens exceed the number of objects allowed in a single request.

 # Code Walkthrough